KnightOS/libc/README.md

 Use `make package` to get a package that you can install.

+## Licensing

+There are several codebases put together into this one.
+There is the KnightOS portion, which is licensed under the highly permissive MIT license, per the usual KnightOS fare.
+Additionally, standard C libraries and low level support (ala libgcc) is included here under the GPL license, and in some cases effectively public domain.
+The oddly licensed code is under src/gpl/ and each file details the licensing considerations within the file itself.
+Please note that the GPL-ed portions have a linking exception, which means that you are free to link with them without inheriting the GPL for your own programs.

 ## Help, Bugs, Feedback

 If you need help with KnightOS, want to keep up with progress, chat with